ministryofjustice/hmpps-education-and-work-plan-api/README.md

 [![API docs](https://img.shields.io/badge/API_docs_-view-85EA2D.svg?logo=swagger)](https://hmpps-education-and-work-plan-api-dev.hmpps.service.justice.gov.uk/swagger-ui/index.html?configUrl=/v3/api-docs)

 ## About
-A Kotlin application providing APIs to support managing Work Plans for prisoners.
+A Kotlin application providing APIs to support managing Education And Work Plans for prisoners.

 ### Team
 This application is in development by the Farsight Consulting team `Personal Learning Plans (PLP)`.
 They can be contacted on MOJ Slack channel `#plp-dev`.